Sport Drinks or Water: Which is Appropriate for Hydration?

 Sports drinks or electrolyte drinks have come up as a masterstroke for athletes and other sportspeople to replenish their lost electrolytes and obtain a sudden boost of energy.

-This article is a guide as to when are sports drinks appropriate for hydration and why and how you must consume them in your daily schedule.
+This article is a guide as to when are sports drinks appropriate for hydration over water and why and how you must consume them in your daily schedule.

 The timing of consuming sports drinks depend largely on factors like-

 You might be surprised to learn that you do not only consume sports drinks during a race.
 You must begin as soon as you start warming up.

 Again, this facet depends on person to person.
 For many people, sipping on sports drinks regularly does not work out but for others, it’s just fine.

 If you start your workout session in a very hot and humid environment especially if it’s high-intensity, it will be better off for you to prepare your body for the upcoming sweat loss and heat exhaustion.
 This can be done by consuming sports drinks before your workout.

 You may need to consume some carbohydrates to fuel your workout, but these do not have to take the form of added sugars in your electrolyte drink.
 Instead, bring a snack to your workout that is less likely to cause stomach upset.

 In general, most people drink electrolytes after a workout to replenish lost ones through sweating.

 Plain water can be sufficient to rehydrate after a short or low-intensity workout, but for a very long duration activity, the fluid loss is considerably more and thus the body needs quick and fast recovery supplements to rebalance.